Brown Moore & Associates Wins New Trial for Child Victim

 The Court of Appeals agreed the judge’s instruction was erroneous, and ordered a new trial, sending the case back for a re-trial.
 The Appeals Court found the trial court did not properly instruct the jury to consider the duty of care a landowner owed to a young victim, which may have led to the jury being confused on the proper law to apply.
 The appellate court felt that the improper instructions misled the jury, leading to its decision to grant a new trial.

-The holding is important to all children injured on the property of others where the landowner knows children are on the premises, and there has been insufficient warning of known risks that may not be appreciated by children due to their age and/or inexperience.
+The holding is important to all children injured on the property of others where the landowner knows children are on the premises, and there has been an insufficient warning of known risks that may not be appreciated by children due to their age and/or inexperience.